 This is truly a victory for patients and medical care, and firmly opens the door to the use of individual patient’s genomic information with the goal of improving their healthcare, and moving toward disease prevention in the future.

 Debra G.B.
-Leonard, MD, PhD is Chair of Pathology and Laboratory Medicine at the University of Vermont Medical Center, and Chair and Professor of Pathology at the University of Vermont College of Medicine.
+Leonard, MD, PhD is Chair of Pathology and Laboratory Medicine at the University of Vermont Medical Center, and Chair and Professor of Pathology at the Larner College of Medicine at UVM.
 She also chairs the Personalized Health Care Committee of the College of American Pathologists.